-Lastline threat researchers investigate cyberattacks and publish unique, actionable information about advanced malware and threats in the form of targeted alerts and detailed reports.
+Lastline® threat intel researchers investigate cyberattacks and publish unique, actionable information about advanced malware and threats in the form of targeted alerts and detailed reports.

 Too many security tools ignore or misidentify the malicious behaviors that are essential to understanding the scope and intent of an attack.
 In contrast, the Lastline Behavioral Intelligence Program focuses on detailing the behaviors that advanced attacks exhibit.
-Armed with this information, your security team can secure your email, web, cloud, and network against advanced malware-based attacks faster, and with fewer resources.
+Armed with this global cyberthreats intelligence, your security team can secure your email, web, cloud, and network against advanced malware-based attacks faster, and with fewer resources.

-Our premier malware report explains the levels, patterns and types of malicious activity reaching corporate networks.
+Our premier global threat intel report explains the levels, patterns and types of malicious activity reaching corporate networks.
 Security professionals can use this data to benchmark their organizations’ detection rates given the ever-evolving malware landscape to identify gaps in their security strategy.

 Lastline Threat Alerts provide detailed descriptions of specific attacks, malware, and exploits, incorporating our unparalleled insight into the malicious behaviors engineered into any particular strain of malware.

 The latest 100 malware samples targeting Telecom Services show that criminals recently have launched an RTF exploit document campaign, detailed in this Alert.
 The Snapshot also contrasts threats targeting Telecom over the past 30 days against global data reported in the Malscape Monitor Report.

 Malscape Snapshot: Malicious Activity in the Office 365 Cloud